bvrvl/Smriti/README.md

 It’s an ongoing experiment in self-reflection, data analysis, and pushing the limits of personal insight through software.

 ---
+Smriti will always be local, private, and smart in handling sensitive data.

+*   **Zero Persistence:** No data is ever saved to your disk by the application.
+The database exists only in the container's temporary memory and is **completely destroyed** when you shut down the app.

+*   **No Cloud:** No data is ever sent to the cloud.
+All processing happens locally.

 ### Contributing